rlv-dan/ShellThumbs/README.md

 C# project for extracting thumbnails and icons for files using the Windows Shell API.
 You can get thumbnails/previews for images, videos, documents and other file types that have registered shell extensions.
 If not you get th file icon instead.

+Includes a demo project to toy around with to understand how it works and bahaves in different situations.

 ## About

 Original from http://stackoverflow.com/questions/21751747/extract-thumbnail-for-any-file-in-windows